Catch Me If You Can Describe Me: Open-Vocabulary Camouflaged Instance Segmentation with Diffusion: Abstract

 \section{Abstract}

-{Text-to-image diffusion techniques have shown exceptional capability of producing high-quality images from text descriptions.
-This indicates that there exists a strong correlation between the visual and textual domains.
-In addition, text-image discriminative models such as CLIP excel in image labelling from text prompts, thanks to the rich and diverse information available from open concepts.
-In this paper, we leverage these technical advances to solve a challenging problem in computer vision: camouflaged instance segmentation.
-Specifically, we propose a method built upon a state-of-the-art diffusion model, empowered by open-vocabulary to learn multi-scale textual-visual features for camouflaged object representations.
-Such cross-domain representations are desirable in segmenting camouflaged objects where visual cues are subtle to distinguish the objects from the background, especially in segmenting novel objects which are not seen in training.
-We also develop technically supportive components to effectively fuse cross-domain features and engage relevant features towards respective foreground objects.
-We validate our method and compare it with existing ones on several benchmark datasets of camouflaged instance segmentation and generic open-vocabulary instance segmentation.
-Experimental results confirm the advances of our method over existing ones.
-We will publish our code and pre-trained models to support future research.}
+{Text-to-image diffusion techniques have shown exceptional capabilities in producing high-quality, dense visual predictions from open-vocabulary text.
+This indicates a strong correlation between visual and textual domains in open concepts and that diffusion-based text-to-image models can capture rich and diverse information for computer vision tasks.
+However, we found that those advantages do not hold for learning of features of camouflaged individuals because of the significant blending between their visual boundaries and their surroundings.
+In this paper, while leveraging the benefits of diffusion-based techniques and text-image models in open-vocabulary settings, we aim to address a challenging problem in computer vision: open-vocabulary camouflaged instance segmentation (OVCIS).
+Specifically, we propose a method built upon state-of-the-art diffusion empowered by open-vocabulary to learn multi-scale textual-visual features for camouflaged object representation learning.
+Such cross-domain representations are desirable in segmenting camouflaged objects where visual cues subtly distinguish the objects from the background, and in segmenting novel object classes which are not seen in training.
+To enable such powerful representations, we devise complementary modules to effectively fuse cross-domain features, and to engage relevant features towards respective foreground objects.
+We validate and compare our method with existing ones on several benchmark datasets of camouflaged and generic open-vocabulary instance segmentation.
+The experimental results confirm the advances of our method over existing ones.
+We believe that our proposed method would open a new avenue for handling camouflages such as computer vision-based surveillance systems, wildlife monitoring, and military reconnaissance. }